-- Projected evolution of the main balance sheet and income statement amounts. - Calculation of required capital and risk-weighted assets (RWA) for each of the Pillar I risk types in each year. - Contrast between capital requirements and available capital (in a phase-in scenario and a fully-loaded scenario).

-Action Plan to cover eventual capital needs (if applicable).
+- Projected evolution of the main balance sheet and income statement amounts. - Calculation of required capital and risk-weighted assets (RWA) for each of the Pillar I risk types in each year. - Contrast between capital requirements and available capital. - Action Plan to cover eventual capital needs (if applicable).